-Join David Rivers for an in-depth discussion in this video Using the Title Explorer, part of Up and Running with Lectora Inspire.
+Join David Rivers for an in-depth discussion in this video Using the Title Explorer, part of Learning Lectora Inspire.

 One area of the UI we're going to spend a lot of time with as we move through the various movies in this title, is the Title Explorer that appears down the left hand side of your screen.
 So, let's get a deeper look into the Title Explorer now.
 Notice down the left hand side here I have collapsed almost everything possible you'll see a number of plus signs.
 If you see minus signs that means you can collapse those areas to get a better look, an overall look at the title itself.
 You're going to be able to see things like the name of the title at the very top the.